ClosingBracket/osv/README.md

 and even faster around **~3 ms** on QEMU with the microvm machine.
 However, in general the boot time will depend on many factors like hypervisor including settings of individual para-virtual devices, filesystem (ZFS, ROFS or RAMFS) and some boot parameters.
-Please note that by default OSv images get built with ZFS filesystem, but you can change it to other one using `fs` parameter of the `./scripts/build`.
+Please note that by default OSv images get built with ZFS filesystem.

 For example, the boot time of ZFS image on Firecracker is around ~40 ms and regular QEMU around 200 ms these days.
 Also, newer versions of QEMU (>=4.0) are typically faster to boot.
 Booting on QEMU in PVH/HVM mode (aka direct kernel boot, enabled